rssh/dotty-cps-async/_sources/Features.rst.txt

 ------------------

 Sometimes, especially when we work with distributes systems, most of our API call are asynchronous, and near each API call should be prefixed y await.
-Also, we should remember what functions we should call as async and what - not.
+And we should remember what functions we should call as async and what - not.
 It is known as 'async coloring problem': i.e. we should split our code technically into two parts (colors):  one works with async expressions (i.e.,, F[T]) and one - sync.
 (T without F).
- If we want to put asynchronous expression into synchronous function, we should write `await(expr)`  instead `expri`,  for transforming synchronous to asynchronous: `async`.
+If we want to put asynchronous expression into synchronous function, we should write `await(expr)`  instead `expr`,  for transforming synchronous code into asynchronous.
 (see http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/ for more detailed explanation )

 In scala we have types, so why not to ask the compiler to do async coloring automatically?